 Similac Soy Isomil will be the right choice for constipated babies because it doesn’t contain palm oil and has prebiotics (food for probiotics).
 I wrote an article about the best soy formula for each condition if you want to check.

 How Often Should a Soy Formula-Fed Baby Poop Per Day?

 You don’t have to be concerned about how often should a baby poop but how the poop is after passing out.
-The color and consistency are more important than frequency.
+Color and consistency are more important than frequency.
 However, if your little one doesn’t poop for more than five days, he might be constipated, and you should see the pediatrician.

 Soy Formula Poop Smell:

 All newborns’ poops are not smelly.
 While they grow up, their bowels will be colonized with bacteria.
 Therefore, their poops become smelly.
 This process is normal as long as your baby is thriving and has a soft stool.

 Soy formula-fed babies have smelly poop that will make you run out of the house.
 It has a pungent odor, sometimes like rotten eggs, sometimes like vinegar, and sometimes will depend on what you LO is eaten.

 Sometimes, a very smellier poop may be an indication of the malabsorption of nutrients.
 However, if your infant’s poop has a normal consistency and color, and he is gaining weight, you don’t have to be concerned.
 If not, call your pediatrician.

 Does Soy Formula Cause Green, Dark Green Poop?